rameerez/embargoed-list/README.md

  - 📦 **Laravel Package:** `laravel-embargoed` Laravel package  [[👉 install instructions & repo here](https://github.com/pretzelhands/laravel-embargoed)] by [@pretzelhds](https://twitter.com/pretzelhds)

  - 🌩 **Cloudflare Worker:** `embargoed-cloudflare-worker` Worker set up instructions  [[👉 install instructions & repo here](https://github.com/JulienMelissas/embargoed-cloudflare-worker)] by [@julienmelissas](https://twitter.com/julienmelissas)

+# How to contribute

+If you want to make a port to implement a version of Embargoed in any platform that's not listed above, please go ahead!

+The HTML to display can be found at [`/embargoed.html`](embargoed.html)

+You might need a **GeoIP database** that you're allowed to distribute along with your package.
+Here's the one most ports use: [`geoacumen/geoacumen-country`](https://github.com/geoacumen/geoacumen-country).

+The `mmdb` can be dowloaded from [here](https://github.com/geoacumen/geoacumen-country/blob/master/Geoacumen-Country.mmdb).
+It's under an Apache2 license, so you're free to redistribute it along with your package as long as you include its Apache2 license along with it.

+When you've finished implementing your port, please make it available as a public GitHub repo under a permissive Open Source license, like the MIT license.

+Then just make a Pull Request to this list to get it added.
+I'll merge it ASAP.